smirarab/sepp/README.UPP.md

 -------------------------------------
 Installation
 -------------------------------------
 This section details steps for installing and running UPP.
 We have run UPP on Linux and MAC.
-If you experience difficulty installing or running the software, please contact one of us (Tandy Warnow, Nam Nguyen, or Siavash Mirarab).
+If you experience difficulty installing or running the software, please contact Nam Nguyen or Siavash Mirarab.

 Requirements:
 -------------------